michelledo94/Comparing-Cosmetics-Ingredients/README.md

 # Comparing-Cosmetics-Ingredients
-Exploring ingredients of Sephora products with EDA, word embedding and T-SNE based on a guided project on DataCamp
+Exploring ingredients of Sephora products with EDA, word embedding and T-SNE based on a guided project on DataCamp.

 Implementation:
 1. EDA
 2. Prep data for T-SNE modeling (tokenize ingredient lists and transform into a Document-Term Matrix)